Answer: D. All the above

 - Vibrating the concrete for a longer duration.

 - Badly proportioned mixed having large proportions of maximum size aggregate or coarse grading can result in aggregate settling out of the cement paste.

-According to the given options, the risk of segregation is more for a wetter mix, larger proportion of maximum size aggregate and coarser grading.
-So option D is correct.
+According to the given options, the chances of segregation are more for a wetter mix, larger proportion of maximum size aggregate and coarser grading.
+So, option D is correct.

 ☛ Related Questions: